kosdev-code/kos-buildpublish/readme.md

     artifacts.artifactstore: name of the artifact store to publish to.
 A file in the secrets file, `<artifactstore name>.json` must exist linking your artifact to the artifactstore.

     artifacts.qualifier: [OPTIONAL]- qualifier used for publishing.
 This defaults to "any" if not specified.

-    artifacts.marketplace: [OPTIONAL]- set to 1 for marketplace artifacts.
-Defaults to 0.

 You are welcome to extend this file as you see fit.
 Please prefix any additional fields you add with 'extra_' to maintain forwards compatibility.